sensecollective/Unibit-Documents/README.md

 # Unibit Documents & Resources

-> The Universal Bit Project is an open source and all inclusive community focused on pushing the boundaries of decentralized technologies.
+> The Universal Bit Project is an open source,
+> all inclusive community, focused on pushing the boundaries of decentralized technologies.

 We are focused on creating the tools necessary to build applications on next generation distributed ledger technologies.
 ***